seccubus/seccubus/README.md

 * #331 - Now using SSLLabs API v3
 * #386 - New SSL labs API output featues incorporporated
 * #389 - API endpoint URL has moved to a single function so it can be patched if deployed in a three tier architecture
+* #392 - Alternative handling of the updateFIndings.pl API

 Bug Fixes
 ---------